This

 everything.
 I don't know about Palin's God--but

-mine's upset about this."
+mine's pissed off about this."

 RAVE: